India lifts ban on Airbus A380s

-NEW DELHI, Jan 27 (Reuters) - India will allow Airbus A380 planes to land at the country’s four main airports, the civil aviation ministry said on Monday, lifting restrictions on the superjumbos flying into the country.
+NEW DELHI (Reuters) - India will allow Airbus A380 planes to land at the country’s four main airports, the civil aviation ministry said on Monday, lifting restrictions on the superjumbos flying into the country.

 The four airports equipped to handle the A380s are in New Delhi, Mumbai, Bangalore and Hyderabad, the ministry said.